 The Office of the Registrar will furnish the student a transcript of credits and mail official transcripts to organizations or other colleges/universities.
 Transcripts are furnished to students' parents/guardians or other institutions only if the student has filed written consent with the Office of the Registrar.
 There is a minimum $5 fee for each transcript.

 A student who believes a greater refund should be authorized due to extenuating circumstances than provided for in the established fee schedule may submit an appeal to the Registrar.
-The Refund Appeal Forms are available in the Registrar's office on online at http://www.umsl.edu/~registration/assets/pdfs/forms/appealform.pdf.
+The Online Refund Appeal Form is available on the Registrar's website at http://www.umsl.edu/~registration/forms/index.html.
 All appeal forms must be submitted within 90 days of the close of a Spring or Fall semester and within 30 days of the close of the Summer Sessions.

 The Family Educational Rights and Privacy Act of 1974 set guidelines and procedure for implementing the University's policy on student records.
 You have the right to review certain educational records that contain information directly related to you, including student financial aid, your cumulative advisement file, health records, disciplinary records, your admission file, and your academic record.
 You may, upon request, review these records and, if inaccurate information is included, request the expunging of such information from your files.
 Inaccurate information will then be expunged upon authorization of the official responsible for the file.